Monadic-DNA/Explorer/BLOCKCHAIN_PAYMENTS.md

-# Crypto-Only Payment System
+# Blockchain Payment System (EVM Chains)

 ## Overview

-GWASifier Premium now uses a **database-free, crypto-only payment system**.
+GWASifier Premium now uses a **database-free, blockchain-based payment system**.
 Users pay with ETH or USDC from their connected wallet, and subscription status is verified on-chain using Alchemy's indexer API + CoinGecko historical prices.

 ## How It Works